wgsscapstone/dh-topic-models/README.md

 copy under your username that you can control.

 Next, click on the Settings tab (in your fork).
 Scroll to the GitHub Pages section.
-Select "maste Branch" under **Source**.
+Select "master Branch" under **Source**.
 This will make your repostiory show up as a website.
 It can sometimes take a while (upwards of 30 minutes or more) for this first push to work, so that is why we are starting here.
 There should be a link on the settings page once you do this pointing to your new website.